lvl000/Erythrocyte-Fatty-Acid-Phenotype-Calculator/README.md

 # Erythrocyte-Fatty-Acid-Phenotype-Calculator

-Supplement 2 for manuscript: "Erythrocyte fatty acid phenotypes and longitudinal quality-of-life trajectories in long-term cancer survivors"
+Supplement 2 for the manuscript: "Erythrocyte fatty acid phenotypes and longitudinal quality-of-life trajectories in long-term cancer survivors"

-Overview:
+## Overview

-This archive contains the necessary R scripts, core reference parameters, and a sample dataset to execute the Phenotype Calculator described in the manuscript.
-This tool allows researchers and clinicians to project new, external red blood cell (RBC) fatty acid profiles onto the established baseline metabolic territories.
+This repository contains the R script, core reference parameters, and example dataset required to run the Erythrocyte Fatty Acid Phenotype Calculator described in the manuscript.
+The tool supports reproducible phenotype assignment in external research cohorts by projecting new erythrocyte fatty acid profiles into the fixed baseline phenotype space.

-⚠️ CRITICAL REQUIREMENT (RBC vs. Plasma):
+## Important input requirements

+### Erythrocyte profiles only

-1. RBC Profiles Only (No Plasma/Serum): > This calculator is strictly calibrated for Red Blood Cell (RBC) membrane fatty acid profiles, which reflect long-term (approx. 120 days) dietary intake and metabolic homeostasis.
-It MUST NOT be applied to plasma or serum fatty acid data (which reflect short-term/recent meals), as this will result in severe misclassification.
+This calculator was calibrated using erythrocyte membrane fatty acid profiles.
+It should not be applied to plasma or serum fatty acid data, because those matrices reflect different biological time windows and may produce invalid phenotype assignments.

-2. Compositional Data Format (Fractional Scale):
-Input data MUST be provided as relative abundance (decimals), as the calculator is strictly calibrated for a fractional scale (0.0–1.0).
-While the standard input format uses decimals (e.g., 0.015 for 1.5%), the internal engine features a smart interceptor that automatically detects and rescales data containing percentage signs (e.g., "1.5%" is rescaled to 0.015).
-However, it is STRICTLY PROHIBITED to input whole-number percentages without a percentage sign (e.g., entering 1.5 to represent 1.5%); doing so will cause a 100-fold scale error.
+### Compositional data format

+Input data should be provided as relative abundances on a fractional scale, with fatty acid values summing approximately to 1.0.
+For example, 1.5% should be entered as 0.015.

+The calculator can automatically detect and rescale values containing percentage signs, such as "1.5%".
+Whole-number percentages without a percentage sign, such as 1.5 to represent 1.5%, should not be used.
+If such values are detected, users should rescale the data before running the calculator.

-Contents of this Archive:
+## Contents of this repository:
 1. Phenotype_Calculator.R
    The executable R script containing the `predict_phenotype()` function.
 2. Anonymous_Phenotype_Core.RData
    The serialized core parameter file containing the baseline PCA rotation matrix, cluster centroids, 99% distance rejection thresholds, and fallback zero-imputation limits.
 3. example_validation_cohort.xlsx
-   A desensitized, representative sample dataset (N=12) demonstrating various phenotype assignments and outlier detection.
+   A de-identified example dataset (N=12) demonstrating phenotype assignment and outlier detection.

-System Requirements:
+### System Requirements:
 - R (version 4.3.3 or higher recommended)
 - Required R packages: `ggplot2` (for visualization), `readxl` (for reading the example file)

-Instructions for Use:
+### Instructions for Use:
 1. Download all files from this repository into a single local directory (which will serve as your Working Directory).
 2. Open R or RStudio and set your Working Directory to that downloaded folder.
    (e.g., `setwd("path/to/extracted/folder")`)